neilmkflyingk/fixing-the-fixers/README.md

 ## Usage
 This site is used to teach potential customers more about what Horiseon does and has to offer.
 This project refactors the origin code in order to meet accessibility standards.
-Here are screenshots of what the site should look like in your browser:
+Here is the link to the deployed page: https://neilmkflyingk.github.io/fixing-the-fixers/ Here are screenshots of what the site should look like in your browser:
 ```md
 ![screenshots of top, middle, and bottom of page](Refactored/assets/images/screenshot-1.png)(Refactored/assets/images/screenshot-2.png)(Refactored/assets/images/screenshot-3.png)